DavidBM/pixi-nativeGLline/README.md

 A library that uses native GL_LINES for drawing 1px graphics lines in pixi.js.

 ##Usage
-require this libreary and draw lines of 1px of width.
+require this library and draw lines of 1px of width.

 Requires Pixi.js 3.0.0.
 Also requires browserify (pixi.js uses browserify for building);